 As most of the workforce starts working remotely, the attack surface expands.
 If the remote infrastructure is not set up quickly and carefully and has a large amount of traffic, it can be an attractive target point for criminals.
 To effectively manage cyber threats, businesses need to follow these five recommendations.

+a.
 Add Security To Network

 It professionals should take time to rebuild their security posture according to the “secure by design” principle.
 Companies need to add security to their network fabric.
 It should be embedded in all processes, applications, infrastructure, cloud, and data.
 Using VPN should be an ideal practice to establish a secure connection between corporate networks and the internet.
 It allows you to protect data and manage user access effectively.

+b.
 Automation And Machine Learning

 Companies should use automation and machine learning.
 Automation of some processes can free up a significant amount of time for security professionals who often feel overloaded and struggle to keep up security posture for hundreds or thousands of devices and corporate networks.